Youth FAQ

 What can young people do to mark HMD?

-You can also organise your own HMD activity, to encourage your school, university or your local community to learn from genocide – for a better future.
+You can organise your own HMD activity, to encourage your school, university or your local community to learn from genocide – for a better future.
 There is information to support young people with organising their own HMD activities here.
-You may wish to work with a group such as a faith group, community group or a youth group.
+When organising your activity, you may wish to consider if there are other groups you could work with, such as a faith group, community group or a youth group.

-Explore our free online resources, including activity ideas, case studies and personal life stories of individuals affected by the Holocaust and subsequent genocides to help you plan your event.
+Explore our free online resources, including activity ideas, case studies and life stories of individuals affected by the Holocaust and more recent genocides to help you plan your event.
 Our collection of HMD Together resources are designed to enable you to mark HMD together online, but can also be used for in-person events and activities.

 To keep up to date with news and announcements, please sign up to our newsletter here or email [email protected].